-Wait a minute—what is pickleball?
+Wait a minute—what is pickleball and how do you play it?
 We're glad you asked.

 In a way, pickleball may look like tennis, but it's much different.
 It's a bit easier on the body, providing a fun, low-intensity workout.
 Anyone can learn how to play it.

-Here, we discuss why pickleball for kids is a great idea.
+Here, we discuss the pickleball basics and explain why pickleball for kids is a great idea.

 What Is Pickleball?

 Pickleball is a fun, more leisurely activity that's basically a combination of ping pong, badminton, and tennis.

 The game began in the 1960s and started to gain serious popularity in the 70s.
 This fandom took the game from driveways, yards, and cul-de-sacs into real pickleball courts in the YMCA, local rec centers, and schools.
 It's played by a wide range of ages, from kids to high-school and college students, all the way to seniors.